GrosSacASac/virstellung/readme.md

 });
 ```

-In the HTTP server, use currentSlideParam to know which html page to serve. (server side rendering)
+In the HTTP server, use currentSlideParam queryParameter or the generated Href (see above) to know which html page to serve. (server side rendering)

 ## virstellungAutoLaunch.js